iLVL-Key/FFXI/addons/leaderboard/readme.md

 - On-Screen Display for the various boards.
 - Rival system - Set another player as your Rival and get notifications when either of you beat the others scores.
 - Optout list.
 Characters on this list will not be tracked.
 - Party commands.
 Party members can use party chat (or a tell) to issue certain commands.
-This ability is disabled by default and is intended to be enabled by a player using Party Mode.
+Disabled by default and is intended to be enabled by a player using Party Mode.
 - Automatic data recovery.
-If you crash or disconnect, your data is saved and picks up right back where it left off.
+If you crash or disconnect, your data is saved and it picks up right back where it left off.
+- Tracks the number of "9's" a player has hit.
+- Orders duplicates by who hit the number first.

 ### Currently Tracked Boards
 - `c/cure` - Running total of cures.